AstroTurf: History

 Despite their legal victory, increased competition took its toll.
 In 2004, SRI declared bankruptcy.
 Out of the bankruptcy proceedings, Textile Management Associates, Inc. (TMA) of Dalton, Georgia, acquired the AstroTurf brand and other assets.
 TMA began marketing the AstroTurf brand under the company AstroTurf, LLC.
 In 2006, General Sports Venue (GSV) became TMA's marketing partner for the AstroTurf brand for the American market.
 AstroTurf, LLC handled the marketing of AstroTurf in the rest of the world.

 In 2009, TMA acquired GSV to enter the marketplace as a direct seller.
 AstroTurf, LLC focused its efforts on research and development, which has promoted rapid growth.
 AstroTurf introduced new product features and installation methods, including AstroFlect (a heat-reduction technology) and field prefabrication (indoor, climate-controlled inlaying).
 AstroTurf also introduced a product called "RootZone" consisting of crimped fibers designed to encapsulate infill.

 In 2016, SportGroup Holding announced that it would purchase AstroTurf, along with its associated manufacturing facilities.
-The AstroTurf brand now operates in North America as AstroTurf Corporation.
+The AstroTurf brand has operated since then in North America as AstroTurf Corporation.

 In August 2021, AstroTurf became the official supplier of artificial turf to the United Soccer League, who run soccer leagues at the second, third, and fourth tiers of the U.S. men's soccer pyramid and the second tier of the U.S. women's soccer pyramid.